happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

 ## f-in-Core Pseudopotential Basis Sets
 ------------------------------------------------
-For lanthanides and actinides, "f-in-core" (FIC) basis sets incorporate f electrons into the pseudopotential.
+For lanthanides and actinides, "f-in-core" (FIC) basis sets put f electrons into the pseudopotential.
 BDF includes these FIC scalar pseudopotential basis sets optimized for common oxidation states, with scalar relativistic effects (MWB) accounted for in reference data.

 ### FIC Pseudopotential Basis Sets in BDF
 .. table::